Approval of Sabbatical Assignments

 IV.
 Guidelines for the Evolution of Sabbatical Proposals that Coincide with Major Change in Duties

-- As described in HB 94-1050, the intent of sabbaticals is to maintain a high caliber of faculty by developing and enhancing faculty expertise in teaching and research.
+- As described in Colorado Revised Statute 23-5-123, the intent of sabbaticals is to maintain a high caliber of faculty by developing and enhancing faculty expertise in teaching and research.
 Thus, a sabbatical is not primarily a reward for past performance, but a tool for faculty development.
 The criteria that the university has created for evaluating sabbatical proposals emphasize this faculty development intent.

 The criteria for sabbaticals are clear for faculty members whose careers lie in a particular discipline and whose responsibilities remain fairly constant over time.
 For those individuals, the reviewing authority can examine the quality of the sabbatical plan and the faculty member's track record to determine the merits of the proposed sabbatical program and its potential contribution to the institution.